 - 14 Jun 2019

-The robot makes a turn by spinning both wheels but each running at a different speed.
+The robot makes a smooth turn by driving both wheels forward at different speeds.

-When the motor driving the wheel on the inside is halted, the robot starts turning by spinning only the wheel on the outside.
+When the motor driving the inside wheel stops, the robot turns by rotating only the outside wheel.

-The robot moves in a circle, which this time maintains a consistent size.
-The radius of the circle is equivalent to the distance between the robot's wheels, shown in blue in the picture below:
+The robot moves along a circular path with a fixed radius.
+The radius of this circle is equal to the distance between the robot’s wheels, shown in blue in the image below.

-Motor C is halted while Motor B is driving, spinning the outside wheel
+Motor C is stopped while Motor B drives the outside wheel.

 3. Spin Turn

-Motor B and Motor C are driving, spinning the wheels is opposite directions
+Motor B and Motor C are driving, causing the wheels to rotate in opposite directions.

 Courses and lessons with this Tutorial